Fernando Matthei: Political career

+General Jorge Ballerino, commander of the Military Institutes; Miguel Ángel Poduje, Minister of Housing; Sergio Fernández, Minister of the Interior; General Gabriel Omeño, Chief of Order the Chilean Carabineros and Sergio Valenzuela, Chief of the Presidential General Staff who were present in La Moneda Palace with Pinochet, claim that there wasn't a plan to disregard the results of the referendum.
+Later the same day, the government stated that the referendum result would be respected and that the 1980 Constitution path to democracy would be strictly followed.
+Pinochet backed down and accepted the result.
+The ensuing Constitutional process led to presidential and legislative elections the following year.

 In 1990, with the return of democracy, Matthei ceased to be a member of the military junta, but retained his position as the commander in chief of the Air Force.
 He retired voluntarily on 31 July 1991 (although, as Pinochet, he could have continued to serve until 1998) and noted that with his retirement, the air force could fully adapt to democracy.

 In 2003, the book Matthei.
 Mi testimonio, written by Chilean historians Patricia Arancibia and Isabel de la Maza, was published, in which Matthei recounted his public life.

 In September 2005, Matthei admitted in a television program that he "did everything possible so that Argentina would lose" the 1982 Falklands War with Britain.
 The extent of Chilean assistance to the UK is documented in a book, My Secret Falklands War, by retired Royal Air Force Wing Commander Sidney Edwards, who was sent to Chile by the British government to act as a liaison between the Chilean and British governments during the conflict.